High-dimensional GARCH process segmentation with an application to Value-at-Risk: Abstract

 \section{Abstract}

-An assumption in modelling financial risk is that the underlying asset returns are stationary.
-However, there is now strong evidence that multivariate financial time series entail changes not only in their within-series dependence structure, but also in the correlations among them.
-Failing to address these structural changes is more likely to result in a crude approximation of the risk measures adopted and, thereby, to affect the monitoring and managing capital adequacy of financial institutions.
-For this reason, we propose a method for consistent detection of multiple change-points in (possibly high) $N$-dimensional GARCH panel data set, where both individual GARCH processes and their correlations are allowed to change.
-The method consists of two stages: i) the transformation of $N$-dimensional GARCH processes into $N(N+1)/2$-`mean plus noise' series, and ii) the application of the Double CUSUM Binary Segmentation algorithm for simultaneous segmentation of the $N(N+1)/2$-dimensional transformation of the input data.
-We show the consistency of the proposed methodology in estimating both the total number and locations of the change-points.
-Its good performance is demonstrated through an extensive simulation study and an application to a real dataset, where we show the importance of identifying the change-points prior to calculating Value-at-Risk under a stressed scenario.
+Models for financial risk often assume that underlying asset returns are stationary.
+However, there is strong evidence that multivariate financial time series entail changes not only in their within-series dependence structure, but also in the cross-sectional dependence among them.
+In particular, the stressed Value-at-Risk of a portfolio, a popularly adopted measure of market risk, cannot be gauged adequately unless such structural breaks are taken into account in its estimation.
+We propose a method for consistent detection of multiple change points in high-dimensional panel data set where both conditional variance of individual time series and their correlations are allowed to change over time.
+We prove its consistency in multiple change point estimation, and demonstrate its good performance through simulation studies and an application to the Value-at-Risk problem on a real dataset.
+Our methodology is implemented in the R package \verb+segMGarch+, available from CRAN.